PerseusDL/perseusld/CODE_REVIEW.md

 I just restructured the tests/data/annotations directory rather than messing with the code.
 I figured the tests were oddities and the code was meant to work with our production system.

+    BMA: maybe I missed a step in the examples README.
+You needed to make the annotations available under your local apache server.
+I think I have a rewrite rule in mine that handles the /oac format extension.
+This is how I intend to deploy them (the annotations are actually already available in the production location but more on that later.

 ## dataType 'xml'...
 This was a tricky bug to track down.